barryCFlynn/Luxe_TimePieces/README_template.md

 4. Under "Source", click the dropdown menu "None" and select "Main" and click "Save".
 5. The page will automatically refresh.
 6. Scroll back to locate the now-published site [link](https://thomas-tomo.github.io/Lunar-Escape/index.html) in the "GitHub Pages" section.

-### Forking the GitHub Repository

-By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

-1. Log in to GitHub and locate [GitHub Repository Lunar Escape](https://github.com/Thomas-Tomo/Lunar-Escape)
-2. At the top of the Repository(under the main navigation) locate "Fork" button.
-3. Now you should have a copy of the original repository in your GitHub account.

-### Local Clone

-1. Log in to GitHub and locate [GitHub Repository Lunar Escape](https://github.com/Thomas-Tomo/Lunar-Escape)
-2. Under the repository name click "Clone or download"
-3. Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
-4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type `git clone` and then paste The URL copied in the step 3.
-7. Press Enter and your local clone will be created.

 ---

 ## Credits